kubedb/docs/docs/reference/kubedb-operator_run.md

-      --alsologtostderr                  log to standard error as well as files --bypass-validating-webhook-xray   if true, bypasses validating webhook xray checks --enable-analytics                 Send analytical events to Google Analytics (default true) --label-key-blacklist strings      list of keys that are not propagated from a CRD object to its offshoots (default [app.kubernetes.io/name,app.kubernetes.io/version,app.kubernetes.io/instance,app.kubernetes.io/component,app.kubernetes.io/managed-by])
-      --log-flush-frequency duration     Maximum number of seconds between log flushes (default 5s) --log_backtrace_at traceLocation   when logging hits line file:N, emit a stack trace (default :0) --log_dir string                   If non-empty, write log files in this directory
+      --alsologtostderr                  log to standard error as well as files --bypass-validating-webhook-xray   if true, bypasses validating webhook xray checks --enable-analytics                 Send analytical events to Google Analytics (default true) --log-flush-frequency duration     Maximum number of seconds between log flushes (default 5s) --log_backtrace_at traceLocation   when logging hits line file:N, emit a stack trace (default :0) --log_dir string                   If non-empty, write log files in this directory